chromium/chromium/docs/updater/functional_spec.md

 compromised.
 The integrity of the client-server communication is guaranteed by the [Client Update Protocol (CUP)](cup.md).

+##### COM Security

+The legacy COM classes in updater_legacy_idl.template allow non-admin callers because the interfaces only expose functionality that non-admin callers need.

+The new COM classes in updater_internal_idl.template and updater_idl.template require the callers to be admin.
+This is because the corresponding interfaces allow for unrestricted functionality, such as installing any app that the updater supports.
+For non-admins, COM creation will fail with E_ACCESSDENIED.

 #### Retries
 The updater does not retry an update check that transacted with the backend, even if the response was erroneous (misformatted or unparsable), until the